sumit-kumar100/Shopping-X/README.md

-# Mystore (Sumit1196.pythonanywhere.com)
+# Mystore
-This is an Ecommerce Website ( check this at "Sumit1196.pythonanywhere.com" )
+This is an Ecommerce Website based on Django.

 Installation
 1. Install project.